Tuhinm2002/Tuhinm2002/README.md

 <h2 align="left">Hi 👋!
-My name is Tuhin and I'm a Backend and AI developer from India</h2>
+My name is Tuhin and I'm a Machine Learning Engineer and AI developer from India</h2>

 ###